 Install the ServiceNow StackPack from the StackState UI StackPacks > Integrations screen.
 You will need to provide the following parameters:

-ServiceNow Instance ID: the ServiceNow instance ID from which topology will be collected.
-For example, if the ServiceNow Instance URL is
+ServiceNow Instance URL: The ServiceNow instance URL from which topology data will be collected.

 To enable the ServiceNow check and begin collecting data from ServiceNow, add the following configuration to StackState Agent V2: